Apr 29, 2009

 We left Guana Cay today.
-Our goal was Green Turtle Cay, but the sail was nice, and we really don’t have anything to stop us, so we are continuing on to Great Sail Cay… The first Cay we stopped at in the Bahamas, and appropriately it will be the last.
+Our goal was Green Turtle Cay but the weather was great so we just kept on sailing.
+We made for Great Sail Cay, which was our first stop when we arrived in the Bahamas.
+Appropriately, it will be the last.

-We’re flying along.
-The wind is perfect, blowing just hard enough to move us along at a good clip, but no so hard that it would create rough conditions.
-We have been traveling between 4.5 and 6 knots all day.
-At this moment we are doing 5.2.
-All the sails up.
-But the boat is only heeling around 4 degrees making this a very comfortable sail!
+We were flying along.
+The wind was perfect, blowing just hard enough to move us along at a good clip, but no so hard that it would create rough conditions.
+We have been averaging between 4.5 and 6 knots all day.
+Taking the wind on the aft quarter.
+Boat almost level.
+Hardy any waves.
+Beautiful conditions.

-The sun was starting to go down, so I lit up some charcoal to grill a steak, and filled up the alcohol wicks to our Origo stove which ran out of fuel a few days ago.
-I then went outside and set about raising our big mizzen stay sail.
+The sun was starting to go down, so I lit up some charcoal to grill a steak.
+I then filled up the alcohol wicks to our Origo stove which ran out of fuel a few days ago.

 I started working on setting up the sail.
 It’s not the easiest sail to use.
-Before I had the sail set up just right LeeAnn asked me if I could come down below, "I'm kind of busy" I told her, "is it important?"
+Before I had the sail set up just right, LeeAnn asked me if I could come down below, "I'm kind of busy" I said, "is it important?"

-I dropped what I was doing and went below.
+I immediately dropped what I was doing and went below.
 The Origo stove was a blazing inferno.
 I opened up the lid to the stove and saw that one of the wicks had a huge flame that was burning out of control.
 With the lid open, the second wick ignited.
 Great more fire!

-I turned and rushed for the hatch to throw the burning towel into the sea accidentally bashing into LeeAnn on the way.
-For a split second I saw the towel get caught in the belly of our big mizzen staysail I had just raised up, and with great terror I envisioned the whole sail going up in flames, and considered which fire would be the greatest danger.
+I turned, bumped into LeeAnn, and then rushed for the hatch and then threw the burning towel overboard.
+For a split second I saw the towel get caught in the belly of our big mizzen staysail that I had only raised half way.
+I paused for a moment, imagining the whole sail going up in flames, and considered which fire would be the greatest danger.

-I quickly reasoned that the fire inside the boat was the bigger priority and I went back inside to figure out how to extinguish it when I noticed LeeAnn sitting on the bed holding a hand to her head.
-Apparently when I crashed into her the towel smacked her head and singed off a bit of hair, and most of her eyelashes on the right side!
+I decided the fire inside the boat was the bigger priority and I ducked back inside to figure out how to extinguish it.
+I noticed LeeAnn sitting on the bed holding a hand to her head.
+Apparently when I crashed into her the towel smacked her head and burnt off a bit of hair, and most of her eyelashes on the right side!

 I finally find the baking soda and pour it on the fire..."Come on baby!
 If this doesn’t work we’re on to the fire extinguisher!!”

-The fire goes out.
 LeeAnn is still on the bed with the mirror inspecting her eyelashes.
-She seems okay so I turn my attention to the food we had been cooking to asses the damage: Garlic and herb rice, steamed veggies, everything looks okay.
-But the steak!! it's still on the grill!
+She seems okay so I turn my attention to the food that had been cooking before the stove caught on fire: Garlic and herb rice, steamed veggies, everything looks okay!
+Except for the steak I’d put on the grill!

-I rushed outside to find it a little over cooked and dry, but still edible.
+I rushed outside to find it a little over done, but still edible.
 We dish up some sides, and go sit outside to eat.
 Right on time to watch the sun go down.
-Just chalk it up to another day in the life of living on a boat!
+Just chalk it up to another day in the life of living on a boat.